Last Updated on

 Without the benefit of computers or drilling machinery, Civil Engineers of the day devised a way to blast through 25,000 linear feet of dirt and rock (working from each side of the mountain), successfully meeting in the middle with, astoundingly, a total alignment error of less than an inch.

-SHOP: Mass MoCA Museum Shop aka Hardware.
 Museum gift shop fans will love this one – right near the ticket counter.
-You’ll find one of a kind clothing, books, kitchen gadgets, the works.
+You’ll find one of a kind clothing, books, kitchen gadgets – the works.
 All with a stamp of cool.

 Restaurants in North Adams, MA